euler-xyz/euler-vault-scripts/README.md

 Note that the cluster specific contracts depend on the `Addresses.s.sol` which defines the asset addresses.
 You might need to either expand the `AddressesEthereum` contract to include more addresses on mainnet or create a new dedicated contract for new network (i.e. `AddressesBase`) and allow the `Cluster` contract to inherit from it.

+If you are creating a new cluster, it's best to copy the provided `Cluster.s.sol` and start editing it from top to bottom.

 The corresponding `.json` files in the scripts directory that are created when running the script are used as the deployed contracts addresses cache.
 They are used for further management of the cluster.
-They must be retained as this is how the existing contract addresses are being loaded into the cluster management script!
+They must be retained as this is how the existing contract addresses are being loaded into the cluster management script hence after the cluster deployment, commit them!

 ## Prerequisites